 Build, analyze, and debug to verify functional correctness and ensure performance goals are met.

 While FPGAs might seem daunting to program without hardware expertise, platforms like Vitis™ make the process accessible for software developers.
-Xilinx is the top FPGA vendor by revenue and an industry leader in offering resources for software engineers to create FPGA applications.
+AMD is the top FPGA vendor by revenue and an industry leader in offering resources for software engineers to create FPGA applications.

-Using the Xilinx Vitis™ HLS Tool for FPGAs, you can program functions in C, C++, and OpenCL™ and integrate them onto hardware.
+Using the AMD Vitis™ HLS Tool for FPGAs, you can program functions in C, C++, and OpenCL™ and integrate them onto hardware.
 The HLS tool automates code modifications to make updates simple and optimizes C/C++ code for low latency and high throughput in each of your applications.

 Time for you to try programming FPGAs.
 Pick the approach thats right for you.